The following are examples of digital projects at Gettysburg College. While not an exhaustive list, it is an introduction to what is possible.

 Gettysburg College Digital Projects

-The Jack Peirs Project - Involves multiple aspects of digital scholarship, including transcription, mapping, timelines, and social media; the project is maintained by a team from the Civil War Institute and Musselman Library Special Collections.
+- The First World War Letters of H.J.C.
+Peirs - Involves multiple aspects of digital scholarship, including transcription, mapping, timelines, and social media; the project is maintained by Ian Isherwood, Amy Lucadamo, R.C.
+Miessler, and student research assistants.

 Digital Scholarship Summer Fellowship Projects

 - “Hello Coed!”
 A 1950s History of Gettysburg College Women – Keira Koch ’19